Jerry Springer, politician-turned-TV ringmaster, dies at 79

 Springer began his talk show in 1991 with more of a traditional format, but after he left WLWT in 1993, it got a sleazy makeover.

-"I connect with a whole bunch of people who probably connect more to me right now than to a traditional politician," Springer told the AP at the time.
-He opposed the war on Iraq and favoured expanding public healthcare, but ultimately did not run.
+``I connect with a whole bunch of people who probably connect more to me right now than to a traditional politician,'' Springer told the AP at the time.
+He opposed the war on Iraq and favored expanding public healthcare, but ultimately did not run.